CORE-GATECH-GROUP/serpent-tools/docs/contributing/contributing.rst

 contribute, please look at the content in the :ref:`dev-guide` for things like :ref:`pr-checklist`, :ref:`code-style`, and more.

-When your content is ready for the pull request, follow the template in :ref:`pull-request-template` and make a request!
+When your content is ready for the pull request, follow the :ref:`pull-request-template` and make a request!
 Someone of the core development team will review the changes according to the criteria above and make changes and/or approve for merging!